freerange/site/soups/weeknotes/week-458.snip.markdown

 ## Cashflow

-James investigated why our simple cashflow calculator started reporting that we had an additional 2 months reserves in the bank from one month to the next.
-While an additional 2 months sounds positive we were worried that the jump meant that something wasn't quite right in our calculations.
-We don't completely understand the reason for the jump but we are quite confident that the results are correct.
+James investigated why our simple cashflow calculator started reporting that we had an additional two months reserves in the bank from one month to the next.
+While an additional two months sounds positive we were worried that the jump meant that something wasn't quite right in our calculations.
+We don't completely understand the reason for the jump but we're fairly confident that the results are correct.
 We've agreed to pair on this task in future to try to ensure we're all doing it in the same way.

 ## Website

 James updated our website to avoid exceptions we were seeing when a certain crawler was requesting our content as `text/plain`.
-The current fix is to [reject these requests with a 406 Not Acceptance][freerange-site-9abe7ef] response but we wonder whether simply returning HTML in this case would be better.
+The current fix is to [reject these requests with a 406 Not Acceptable][freerange-site-9abe7ef] response but we wonder whether simply returning HTML in this case would be better.

 That's all for this week.